TheTimebike/SIVA/README.md

 [SIVA also requires an API token, which can be gotten by creating an application here.](https://www.bungie.net/en/Application)
 Copy the API key into SIVA, include your platform and username, and SIVA should be ready to run.

+If you are on PC using BattleNet, ensure to include your battle-tag.
+For example: TheTimebike#2349

 ## Interface

 ![Interface](https://raw.githubusercontent.com/TheTimebike/SIVA/master/images/interface.png)